Skip to Content

 In other words, a player’s elbows should not extend beyond their own sides.
 Also, players could use an open hand or closed fist when placing their hands across their body.

-Backdoor cut when denied
+Backdoor cut when possible

 The Princeton offense in general allows players without possession of the basketball to perform a backdoor cut when the opportunity presents itself.